Back to explore the toolkit

 • Create opportunities for the workforce to learn about trauma-informed care in the inpatient setting (See Best Practice #7).

-• Train providers on OUD treatment protocols for pregnancy and encourage them to obtain a waiver to prescribe buprenorphine.
+• Train providers on OUD treatment protocols for pregnancy and encourage them to prescribe buprenorphine.

 • Train nurses on OUD treatment protocols and the use of the Clinical Opiate Withdrawal Scale and the Ramsay Sedation Scale (refer to the Resources section of this Best Practice) in the care of patients taking buprenorphine and methadone (refer to the Resources section of this Best Practice: Considerations for Administration of Buprenorphine and Methadone).